Dafort001/estate-sandbox-auth/replit.md

 - **Password Hash**: Scrypt (N=16384, r=8, p=1, keylen=64)
 - **Rate Limiting**: IP-based (x-forwarded-for in dev, cf-connecting-ip in production)

-## Next Steps
+## Next Steps (Technical Briefing Roadmap)

-1. **Dashboard Enhancements** - Add upload overview, recent orders, quick actions
-2. **Gallery with Real Assets** - Replace placeholder images with actual property photos
+1. **Task #2: AI Image Captioning** - Integrate Replicate API for automated property photo captions
-3. **Mailgun Integration** - Replace console logging with email delivery for password reset
+2. **Task #3: Email Integration** - Replace console logging with Mailgun email delivery for password reset
+3. **Task #4: Image Upload System** - Add property photo upload and storage (Cloudflare R2 or similar)
-4. **Admin Panel** - Build admin dashboard for order management
+4. **Task #5: Admin Dashboard** - Build comprehensive admin panel for order and user management
-5. **Image Upload** - Add property photo upload functionality
-6. **AI Captioning** - Integrate AI-based image captioning for property photos
+5. **Task #6: Portfolio Management** - Enable users to create and manage property portfolios
+6. **Task #7: Production Deployment** - Deploy to Cloudflare Workers with optimized asset delivery

+## Notes

+- **Authentication Strategy**: Currently using session cookies as primary auth method.
+JWT support is available for API-only access but is optional.
+- **AI Captioning**: Replicate API integration is planned for a later task.
+Current gallery shows placeholder images.
+- **Email Delivery**: Password reset currently logs to console.
+Mailgun integration will be added in a future task.
+- **Cloudflare Workers**: The architecture is designed from the ground up for Workers deployment.
+All components (Hono, Drizzle, React SPA) are Workers-compatible.